isaiahstjohn/public/moonmonster/README.md

 horizontal symmetry to simplify those calculations, but I think I could be even more efficient if I didn't even draw those points.
-Instead, I could just draw the top half of the Moon and then use `transform` to flip it for the bottom of the Moon.
+Instead, I could just draw the top half of the Moon and then use `transform` to flip it for the bottom half.
 For now, it runs perfectly fine, even if I calculate 500 times more points than I do currently.